tensor-foundation/escrow/clients/js/CONTRIBUTING.md

 Then, we'll need to create a new GitHub environment called `js-client-documentation` for the generated documentation of the JavaScript client.
 We can then select the `main` branch only and add the following secret variable to this specific environment.

 - `VERCEL_PROJECT_ID` — The ID of the Vercel project you want to deploy to.
-  The convention is to create a new Vercel project named `margin-js-docs` with the following deployment settings:
+  The convention is to create a new Vercel project named `escrow-js-docs` with the following deployment settings:

   - Build Command: `pnpm run build:docs`
   - Output Directory: `docs`